The Saleae software includes a protocol analyzer for the I2C protocol.

 In the settings, specify which input channels are used for the I2C signals SDA and SCL.

-Second, choose which display mode you prefer.
-When developing I2C firmware, your microcontroller may have a I2C peripheral, in which case we recommend 7 bit addressing.
-If you're working on a device where you do not write the firmware, we also recommend using the 7 bit address display.
+Then choose which display mode you prefer.
+When developing I2C firmware, your microcontroller may have a I2C peripheral, in which case we recommend 7-bit addressing.
+If you're working on a device where you do not write the firmware, we also recommend using the 7-bit address display.

 You may notice where the analyzer seems to decode less than 9 bits per frame, or incorrect results.
-If you notice this, carefully zoom in around each clock edge in the problem frame and check to see if there is a "glitch" or narrow pulse present next to the clock transition, that causes a clock edge to be detected as two edges.
+If you notice this, carefully zoom in around each clock edge in the problem frame and check to see if there is a "glitch" or narrow pulse present next to the clock transition that is causing a clock edge to be detected as two edges.